jessicapolansky/PortfolioSite/README.md

 # PortfolioSite
-project for new personal site using react and typescript
+project for new personal site using react and nextjs